 For one thing, taking college credit courses in high school improves your chances of getting accepted into a college of your choice.
 Colleges see this as a sign that you have what it takes to handle the academic rigor.

 Taking college credit courses in high school also boosts your chances of qualifying for more scholarships and improves the odds of graduating from college on time.
-Both of these will help reduce your total cost of college considerably.
-The more scholarships you win, the lower the student loan you will be required to take and graduating early saves you money you would have had to spend on accommodation, food, transport and other school-related expenses.
+Both of these will help reduce the total cost of college considerably.
+The more scholarships you win, the lower the student loan you will be required to take.
+Plus, graduating early saves you the money you would have had to spend on accommodation, food, transport, and other school-related expenses.

-Lastly, it frees up plenty of time in college that you can use to participate in study abroad or similar programs.
+Lastly, it frees up plenty of time in college.
+You can use that time to study abroad or participate in other similar programs.
 You could even use that free time to double major.

 A Word of Warning

-Typically the grade your receive in that class will show up on your college transcript, even though you took it in high school.
+Typically the grade you receive in that class will show up on your college transcript, even though you took it in high school.
 These classes are more challenging than regular ones, and students will have to put more effort into them so their grades reflect their hard work.